fetchai/agents-aea/docs/api/decision_maker/base.md

 **Raises**:

-- `None`: ValueError, access not permitted.
+- `ValueError`: access not permitted.

 <a id="aea.decision_maker.base.ProtectedQueue.get_nowait"></a>